hpgrahsl/kryptonite-for-kafka/docs/security.md

 !!! question "When to use?"
     For cloud deployments where maximum key isolation is required and the KEK must not leave the cloud KMS security perimeter.
 Using this mode requires a compatible `EdekStore` implementation which defaults to KCache/Kafka and requires proper configuration (`edek_store_config`) and a running Kafka cluster accessible to Kryptonite for Kafka.
 See [Envelope Encryption](envelope-encryption.md) for details.

+### AES-GCM-SIV

+`TINK/AES_GCM_SIV` is a nonce misuse-resistant variant.
+For the same plaintext and key, it always produces the same ciphertext.

+**Properties:**

+- **deterministic:** same plaintext + same key always produces the same ciphertext
+- **authenticated:** tamper detection is retained
+- **nonce misuse-resistant:** the cipher does not fail catastrophically if a nonce is repeated

+!!! question "When to use?"
+    Lookups / Joins / Aggregations on ciphertext require this deterministic encryption property to work correctly.
+Kafka record keys or parts thereof can only be encrypted deterministically in order not to break the partitioning and ordering of records.

 ---